-The DTT network is made up of fifteen multiplexes offering a large number of free and paid channels.
-In November 2012, over forty freetoair channels and some fifty paid channels were transmitted on the national DTT network – these are higher figures than those encountered in other European markets.
-In addition to the national channels, about 200 local channels were available free of charge on local DTT in 2010.
+Regarding distribution, Italy is a country historically characterised by the predominance of the reception of terrestrial transmissions.
+The analogue switch-off throughout the country was completed on 4 July 2012, the last regions being Abruzzo, Molise, Apulia, Basilicata and Sicily.
+According to the national regulator AGCOM, the digital terrestrial platform has 84.4% of the audience share.
+The DTT network is currently made up of fifteen multiplexes offering a large number of free and paid channels, including over forty free-to-air channels and some fifty paid channels.
+These are higher figures than those of other European markets.
+In addition to the national channels, more than 200 stations were available free of charge on local DTT in the first semester of 2013.

 Two national pay-tv platforms and several other regional platforms coexist in Italy.
 The market leader is the Mediaset Premium platform (Mediaset group), which provides pay-per-view football channels, film channels and children’s channels.
 Mediaset claimed to have 2.9 million subscribers as at 30 September 2011 (compared with 3.9 million at 31 December 2010).
 In addition to the thirty or so channels that it transmits, Mediaset Premium has offered the on-demand television service Premium on Demand since November 2009 (rebranded as Premium Play in 2011) and offers 2000 programmes on demand, some of them in HD or 3D, as well as catch-up television services.
 The second platform is operated by Centro Europa 7, which in October 2010 launched a package of a dozen channels transmitted in the DVBT2 standard under the name Europa 7 HD.